DEVELOPING AN INTERIOR DESIGN TEAM AND HOW TO CREATE A SUCCESS OF IT

 What are the differences between an independent contractor and an employee?

 You must take care of maintaining the records that prove the legitimacy of these independent contractors in the case of a tax and insurance examination.
-Here are few guidelines from tax experts that will classify whether someone is an independent contractor or an employee.
+Here are a few guidelines from tax experts that will classify whether someone is an independent contractor or an employee.

 - Are paid for each project